luisguve/strapi-plugin-maestro/README.md

 ## Setting up permissions

-In order for the plugin to serve content, manage users and create and confirm orders, you must enable some endpoints in the Users & Permissions Pluginfor the Masterclass plugin.
+In order for the plugin to serve content, manage users and create and confirm orders, you must enable some endpoints in the Users & Permissions Pluginfor the Maestro plugin.

 For Authenticated users, enable the following: